 Orientation Sessions

-Students entering Cecil College for the Fall 2023 semester are required to attend a New Student Orientation session.
-Here's what to expect:
+Students entering Cecil College for the Spring 2025 semester are required to attend a New Student Orientation session on one of the following dates:

-- Hear from our College President, Dr. Mary Way Bolt
+- Hear from our College President, Dr. Mary Way Bolt.

-- Ask any questions that you may have about what to expect at Cecil College
+- Ask any questions that you may have about what to expect at Cecil College.

-- Participate in a campus tour with a college ambassador (in person)
+- Participate in a campus tour with a college ambassador (in person).

-For more information, please contact the Student Life Office at studentlife@nullcecil.edu or by calling (443) 674-1989.
+For more information or to RSVP for New Student Orientation, please contact the Student Life Office by email at studentlife@nullcecil.edu or by phone at (443) 674-1989.

 Parking & Cecil Transit